“RNT has transformed my health in so many ways” - Milesh

 Another good week in the books, although Milesh decided he wanted to cut out football from this week, as his hamstring just wasn’t recovering.

 Changes: LISS was now pushed to 6 days a week of 40 mins, and HIIT now pushed to 28 mins this week.

 7 Weeks In: 65.9kg

 Hunger levels were kicking in, but nothing Milesh couldn’t manage.
-He started to get inventive with the meal planner, although quickly realised that now hunger was creeping, having less decisions and variety would actually be a better strategy to adopt.
+He started to get inventive with the meal planner, although he quickly realised that with hunger creeping in, having less decisions and variety would actually be a better strategy to adopt.